Pyrosequencing

-Pyrosequencing is a method of DNA sequencing (determining the order of nucleotides in DNA) based on the "sequencing by synthesis" principle, in which the sequencing is performed by detecting the nucleotide incorporated by a DNA polymerase.
+Pyrosequencing is a non-electrophoretic DNA sequencing (determining the order of nucleotides in DNA) method based on the "sequencing by synthesis" principle, in which the sequencing is performed by detecting the nucleotide incorporated by a DNA polymerase.
 Pyrosequencing relies on light detection based on a chain reaction when pyrophosphate is released, hence, the name given it.

 Principles

 The principle of pyrosequencing was first described in 1993 by P. Nyrén, B. Pettersson, and M. Uhlen.
 The technique combines solid phase sequencing, and use of streptavidin-coated magnetic beads, a recombinant DNA polymerase lacking 3´-to-5´exonuclease activity (proof-reading), and luminescence detection of inorganic pyrophosphate using the firefly luciferase enzyme.

 Specifically, a solution of three enzymes—DNA polymerase, ATP sulfurylase, and firefly luciferase—and a deoxyribonucleoside triphosphate (dNTP) are added to single stranded DNA to be sequenced, and the incorporation of nucleotide is followed, measuring the light emitted as a consequence of inorganic pyrophosphate production.
 The intensity of the light determines if 0, 1, or more nucleotides have been incorporated, thus showing how many complementary nucleotides are present on the template strand.
 The nucleotide mixture is removed before a next nucleotide mixture is added, and the process is repeated for each of the four nucleotides, until the DNA sequence of the single stranded template is determined.

-A second solution-based method for pyrosequencing was described in 1998 by Mostafa Ronaghi, [Mathias Uhlen], and Pål Nyren.
-In this alternative method, an additional enzyme, apyrase, is introduced to remove nucleotides that are not incorporated by the DNA polymerase.
+A second solution-based method for pyrosequencing was described in 1998 by Mostafa Ronaghi, [Mathias Uhlen], and Pål Nyren.In this alternative method, an additional enzyme, apyrase, is introduced to remove nucleotides that are not incorporated by the DNA polymerase.
 This enables the enzyme mixture— DNA polymerase, luciferase, and apyrase—to be added when sequencing is initiated, and kept in the reaction solution throughout the procedure (thus enabling easier automation).
 An automated instrument based on this principle was introduced to the market the following year by the company Pyrosequencing.

 A third variant, a microfluidic pyrosequencing method, was described in 2005 by an industrial research team led by Jonathan Rothberg, at the company 454 Life Sciences.
 This alternative approach for pyrosequencing was based on the original principle of attaching the DNA to be sequenced to a solid support; Rothberg and co-workers demonstrated that sequencing could be performed in a highly parallel manner using a microfabrication and microarrays.
 This allowed high-throughput DNA sequencing, and an automated instrument was introduced to the market.
 This first next generation sequencing instrument initiated a new era in genomics research, and to rapidly falling prices for DNA sequencing, allowing affordable whole genome sequencing.